 Even though I'm a professional writer, I know that I still have room for improvement.
 I like to think I'm a decent enough writer (since people pay me to write for them), but I know there's plenty I can do to get better.

-- Pay attention to spelling, grammar and punctuation.
-Correct usage and spelling, along proper punctuation, make your writing easier to read.
+- Pay attention to spelling, grammar, and punctuation.
+Correct usage and spelling, along with proper punctuation, make your writing easier to read.

 - Don't rely on spell-check.
 Yes, it can help you.
 However, if you rely too heavily on spell-check, you end up missing some things, especially when it comes to homonyms.

 - The same goes for the grammar check.
 While the grammar-checking tool on your computer can help you avoid huge mistakes, it doesn't always fit your style and usage.

 - Edit after you're done writing.
 If you interrupt your flow too much in order to edit, you stand the chance of losing your inspiration.
 Instead, go back through the piece when you're finished and make the edits then.

 - Ask someone else to look at your writing.
 Even the best writers have editors.
 What makes you think that you don't need one?

 - Read.
 When you read good writing, it helps you become a better writer yourself.
 I love reading.
 I read frequently.
 And I try to read from some of the best books.